Characters

 Postscript: Reply to an Objection

-A “first glance” objection to this thought experiment is that the book is not “dynamic” or “autonomous“, that it isn’t “unfolding in real time”.
-I don’t think this matters, because another feature of information is that it is timeless — bits of information, like “patterns” or “relations”, don’t exist only in a particular place in at a particular time.
+One feature of information is that it is timeless — bits of information, like “patterns” or “relations”, don’t exist only in a particular place in at a particular time.
 It doesn’t matter what medium that is used to represent these bits of information and it doesn’t matter where or when they represent it.
 The information is still just the information regardless of the representation.
 That’s just how the ontology of information works.

 And I have to say: it’s not enough to just notice the difference then assert that it somehow changes things.
-You have to explain exactly why this makes a difference — otherwise, this objection relies on ad hoc speculation and means nothing (as Stevan Harnad once said about similar objections to The Chinese Room argument).
+You have to explain exactly why — otherwise, this objection relies on ad hoc speculation and means nothing (as Stevan Harnad once said about similar objections to The Chinese Room argument).
 It’s not enough to just assert that consciousness suddenly “emerges” at certain “level” of autonomy, or dynamism, or complexity, or speed, or what have you.
 You have to explain exactly how this is supposed to work.